syt06007/ByteSCAN/README.md

 ```
 <br> -->

+## Contact
+**Welcome to email to [khs06007@hanyang.ac.kr](khs06007@hanyang.ac.kr) for any question regarding this work.**

+## Reference
+* The implementation of other models referenced in this paper can be found in **[XMP_TIFS(https://github.com/DominicoRyu/XMP_TIFS)]**.

 ## License
 A patent application for ByteSCAN has been submitted and is under review for registration.
 ByteSCAN is licensed under the CC-BY-NC-SA-4.0 license limiting any commercial use.

-## Contact
-**Welcome to email to [khs06007@hanyang.ac.kr](khs06007@hanyang.ac.kr) for any question regarding this work.**